Diseases, Facility Management, Shelter and Rescue Resources, Vaccines

 Bordetella Bronchiseptica: Bacterial issue.
 Bordetella bronchiseptica is a gram negative bacteria that is now recognized as a primary pathogen in cats.
 Young kitten bronchopneumonia is an issue and it can be fatal.
 Bordetella can cause major issues in rescues, especially when the cats are housed together.

 In catteries and rescues where Bordetella has been diagnosed, early vaccination is the key to prevention.
 The treatment cost once the vaccine is initiated is minimal and most pneumonia is prevented.

+Upper respiratory infections in cats are contagious.
 The viruses and bacteria that cause URI are usually transferred from cat to cat or through human transfer.
 Often called casual transfer, this transfer from people viewing kittens for sale or adoption is a major issue.
 Be sure vaccines are in before you allow potential owners to handle the kittens.
 It is all about insurance against viruses to keep them healthy!

 In a cattery or rescue, washing hands is the number one way to prevent casual transfer to the next litter.
 In a rescue setting, wash hands between rooms where cats may have URI.

 Treatment for URI in Cats

 Once URI or a respiratory disease is identified, treatment should include doxycycline.
 Doxycycline is the best choice in respiratory issues because it penetrates mucus and has good levels in tears so it can treat eye issues at the same time.
 Doxycycline also gets Bordetella bacteria, which is becoming an issue in cats.
 Doxycycline does not stain the teeth enamel as regular tetracyclines do.
 Adult rescue cats often get normal tetracycline and that is a good economical choice if the patient is not under nine months old.